JRoodenburg/Practicum2OOP/README.md

-# Practicum2OOP
+# Practicum 2 OOP
-## This is a school assignment made for the OOP2 class.
+## This is a school assignment made for the Object Oriented Programming class.